 4) Crown of Thorns (Mark 15:17)

 5) Die or Dice (John 19:23-24) – Cast of Lots

 7) 3 Nails (Matthew 27:31) – Jesus was Nailed to the Cross

 9) Cloth/Linen (Matthew 27;57-60) Jesus was Wrapped when taken of the Cross

 10) Whole Cloves (Mark 16:1) Spices for Anointing

 11) Rock/Stone (Matthew 27:62-65) Placed in front of the tomb

 12) Empty (Mark 16:5-6) Jesus Has Risen

 I explain to my children how terribly sad this story is, but it’s ok, because we know how it ends, we know Jesus Rises on the 3rd day and we rejoice.
 I tell them that love is sacrifice, that there is no greater love than what Jesus has for them.
-We have fun with the Easter Bunny, but it is extremely important to Dan & I that our children grasp the enormity of Jesus’ sacrifice for many!
+We have fun with the Easter Bunny, but it is extremely important to Dan & I that our children grasp the enormity of Jesus’ sacrifice for all!

 God Bless and we wish you all a very Blessed Holy Week!
 If you are looking for more ideas from recipes to crafts, to decor and more check out our Holy Week Idea Post.
 Thanks for reading!!